Ready for school

 Tips for the under 5's include:

-• agree a family limit to screen time per day
+• Agree a family limit to screen time per day

-• make bedrooms a TV and computer free zone
+• Make bedrooms a TV and computer free zone

-• limit screen time to encourage kids to be active
+• Limit screen time to encourage kids to be active

-• involve your child in household chores such as setting the table or taking the bins out
+• Involve your child in household chores, such as setting the table or taking the bins out

-• use toys such as balls, skipping ropes or kites to encourage active play
+• Use toys such as balls, skipping ropes or kites to encourage active play

-Ideas for keeping active
+Ideas for staying active

 Speaking

-If you want to talk to someone about your child’s development, contact your local Health Visiting service.
+If you want to talk to someone about your child’s development, please contact your local Health Visiting service.

 Listening and Engaging